 The Remedy Rx: For best results, talk to your doctor about your personal symptoms to see if some form of hormone therapy is a good treatment option for you.
 Make sure to keep the dialogue going with your doctor throughout your menopausal years.

 You Are Using Foam Cups or Plates

 Fun fact: your to-go coffee cup or taco container is not made of styrofoam.
 What you call "styrofoam" is actually polystyrene, a petroleum-based plastic foam.
 Polystyrene contains the chemical styrene, which has been linked to cancer, nervous system disorders, vision and hearing loss, impaired cognitive function, and more.

-Recommendation: Avoid foam cups and plates for holding hot beverages and food takeout containers made of foam; and the number 6 printed on plastic products—which don't look like foam, but contain styrene.
+The Remedy Rx: Avoid foam cups and plates for holding hot beverages and food takeout containers made of foam; and the number 6 printed on plastic products—which don't look like foam, but contain styrene.